optimizely/oevents/README.md

 For more information, see the Enriched Events [data specification](https://docs.developers.optimizely.com/optimizely-data/docs/enriched-events-data-specification).

-This Lab contains `oevents`, a simple CLI tool for loading enriched event data.
+This repo contains `oevents`, a simple CLI tool for loading enriched event data.

 ![oevents demo](./img/demo.gif)